nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **Diagrams:**

 For our developer guide diagrams, we use PlantUML.
 Here is a [guide](https://se-education.org/guides/tutorials/plantUml.html) on how to set it up on Intellij.

+### Logging

+Logging was performed to record whether Duke is initializing properly.
+Admittedly, this could be improved to record some of the more important operations.
+Implementation-wise, the current logging is designed to be scalable following [AB-3](https://github.com/se-edu/addressbook-level3).

 ### Testing